 Another tool option, use a stick blender (immersion blender).
 They are a handy tool that takes up a lot less kitchen space than a food processor or high powered blender for smaller kitchens.
 Be sure to puree in a tall pot in the kitchen sink to reduce splatter (and wear an apron!).

-Tomato Canning Notes
+Roasted Tomato Sauce Canning Notes

 I used to can this sauce with a pressure canner so it was pantry stable.
 Now I just freeze the finished sauce.

-Low-acid foods, such as tomato sauce, should optimally be processed using a pressure canner, not a water bath.
+Low-acid foods such as tomato sauce should optimally be processed using a pressure canner, not a water bath.
 Only a pressure canner can reach the 240 degrees necessary to safely process low-acid foods (a ph value greater than 4.6).

 📖 Recipe

-Roasted Tomato Marinara Sauce
+Roasted Tomato Sauce

 Equipment